Expert tree care from Seattle to North Bend

 I’m happily married with a dog and enjoy hunting, dirt biking and snowmobiling.

-As the first and last person interacting with customers, I have an extensive background in administrative and customer service-related industries and am excited to bring my skills to ETW as I further my knowledge in Arboriculture.
+As the first and last person interacting with our customers, I have an extensive background in administrative and customer service-related industries that I am happy to bring my skills to ETW as I further my knowledge in Arboriculture.

 Born a Hoosier, I joined the U.S. Marine Corps and worked in Sales and as a Construction Superintendent before joining Eastside, the best tree company around.

 I studied to become a Certified Arborist with a Tree Risk Assessment Qualification and have also added Project Management to my job title at Eastside.